fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 # A brief overview of the Web Audio API

 The Web Audio API is a powerful system for handling audio operations.
 It is designed to work inside an <a href="https://developer.mozilla.org/en-US/docs/Web/API/AudioContext" target="_blank" rel="noopener"><tt>AudioContext</tt></a> by linking together audio nodes and building an audio graph.
-A single AudioContext can handle multiple types of audio sources that plug into other nodes and form chains of audio processing.
+A single <tt>AudioContext</tt> can handle multiple types of audio sources that plug into other nodes and form chains of audio processing.

 ![Graphic of audio context](/img/uploads/audio-fp-audio-context-diagram.png)

 A source can be an <tt>\<audio/></tt> element, a stream, or an in-memory source generated mathematically with an <tt>Oscillator</tt>.
-We’ll be using the oscillator for our purposes and then connecting it to other nodes for additional processing.\
+We’ll be using the <tt>Oscillator</tt> for our purposes and then connecting it to other nodes for additional processing.\
 \
 Before we dive into the audio fingerprint implementation details, it’s helpful to review all of the building blocks of the API that we’ll be using.

 ## AudioContext

 <tt>AudioContext</tt> represents an entire chain built from audio nodes linked together.
 It controls the creation of the nodes and execution of the audio processing.
-You always start by creating an instance of AudioContext before you do anything else.
-It’s a good practice to create a single AudioContext instance and reuse it for all future processing.\
+You always start by creating an instance of <tt>AudioContext</tt> before you do anything else.
+It’s a good practice to create a single <tt>AudioContext</tt> instance and reuse it for all future processing.\
 \
-AudioContext has a destination property that represents the destination of all audio from that context. \
+<tt>AudioContext</tt> has a destination property that represents the destination of all audio from that context. \
 \
-There also exist a special type of AudioContext: <tt>OfflineAudioContext</tt>.
+There also exist a special type of <tt>AudioContext</tt>: <tt>OfflineAudioContext</tt>.
 The main difference is that it does not render the audio to the device hardware.
 Instead, it generates the audio as fast as possible and saves it into an <a href="https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer" target="_blank" rel="noopener"><tt>AudioBuffer</tt></a>.
 Thus, the destination of the OfflineAudioContext will be an in-memory data structure, while with a regular AudioContext, the destination will be an audio-rendering device.\
 \
-When creating an instance of OfflineAudioContext, we pass <tt>3</tt> arguments: the number of channels, the total number of samples and a sample rate in samples per second.
+When creating an instance of <tt>OfflineAudioContext</tt>, we pass <tt>3</tt> arguments: the number of channels, the total number of samples and a sample rate in samples per second.

 ```javascript
 const AudioContext =